Light in correlated disordered media: Structural properties of correlated disordered media

 The range of interest to observe strong scattering and coherent phenomena due to structural correlations is when typical length scales of the structure are on the order of the wavelength (typically half a wavelength) in the medium.
 This mandates, first of all, the sub-micron structuring of dielectric materials on length scales comparable to the wavelength of light with a refractive index contrast $(n/n_\text{h}) -1 \gg 0.1$.
-In practice, finding the optical material properties is also influenced by the fact that the effective refractive index $n_\text{eff}$ is often higher than the nominal background material index $n_\text{h}$ which reduces the transport coefficient $1/\ell_\text{t}$ ~\cite{reufer2007transport,naraghi2015near,schertel2019tunable}.
+In practice, finding the optical material properties is also influenced by the fact that the effective refractive index $n_\text{eff}$ is often higher than the nominal background material index $n_\text{h}$ which tends to reduce the scattering and transport coefficients~\cite{reufer2007transport, naraghi2015near, schertel2019tunable}.
 As a general rule, the higher the space filling fraction of the scattering material the higher $n_\text{eff} \ge n_\text{h}$ and the stronger this effect.
 The optimum space filling fraction is often found around $\phi \sim 0.3$ which is much lower than the space filling fraction obtained naturally by randomly packing spheres $\phi \sim 0.64$.
 In addition to these fundamental scattering parameters, structural correlations are key for the design and fabrication of optimally white materials.

-In general we can distinguish global structural properties, i.e. properties that can be expressed by statistical averages and a corresponding structure factor $S(q)$, and local properties related the local topology, filling fraction and the scatterer morphology.
+In general we can distinguish global structural properties, that is, properties that can be expressed by statistical averages and a corresponding structure factor $S(q)$, and local properties related the local topology, filling fraction and the scatterer morphology.
 In the following, we describe different approaches that have been used to fabricate disordered and strongly scattering media.
 Structural correlations then appear naturally or by design.

 Figure~\ref{fig:classes_fabrication} summarizes the most important fabrication methods of correlated disordered media, that we will describe consecutively in detail below.
 Thermal or assisted self-assembly are bottom-up processes driven by a combination of entropy and external forces, such as gravity.
 Equilibrium and non-equilibrium self-assembly design routes following predefined pathways are frequently found in nature but are also increasingly considered as alternatives in the laboratory.
 Top-down approaches based on lithography come in many flavors and take advantage of powerful technology at hand.
 Lithography is very powerful for structuring two dimensional materials but only more recently significant progress has been made to fabricate 3D structured materials on submicron length scales.
 We will discuss some of the strengths and limitations of the different methods.